diku-dk/futhark/docs/usage.rst

     Pick the first OpenCL platform whose name contains the given string.
 The special string ``#k``, where ``k`` is an integer, can be used to pick the *k*-th platform, numbered from zero.
+If used in conjunction with ``-d``, only the devices from matching platforms are considered.

   ``-d DEVICE``